mkaleta11/CLI-Password-Manager/README.md

 # CLI-Password-Manager
-A simple CLI password manager that lets you add, delete, and view passwords.
+A simple CLI password manager that lets you add, delete, view passwords or change the master password.
 Strong passwords are generated automatically and all data is stored in an AES-GCM encrypted file.
 Access is protected by a master password secured with Argon2id.